benLewisDev/rock-paper-scissors/README.md

 This is my first foray into javascript.

-The goal is to write a progamme IOT to play rock paper sicssors entirely within the broswer window.
+The goal is to write a program IOT to play rock paper scissors entirely within the browser window.